jhaojay/imdb_top50_by_genre/README.md

 | 1200 |

 <br/><br/>
-Lastly, randomly select 10 rows from the database as an sample to validate the infomation:
+Lastly, randomly select 10 rows from the database as an sample to check movie infomation against the IMDB website:
 ```SQL
 SELECT *
 FROM